 | Short.io | Full analytics | Yes | Per privacy policy | Yes |

-How clkr.me Handles This Differently
+How clkr.me Handles This

 If You Create Short Links: What This Means